FOREX-Political risks weigh on euro, yen gains

 LONDON, Feb 8 The euro fell another third of a percent against the dollar on Wednesday, as concerns around a resurgence in political risk to the single currency project drove its worst run of daily losses in almost two months.

-The yen, however, inched up to 112.20 per dollar, a move towards the perceived security of Japan pointing to the growth in concerns around global political risks and the Trump presidency that has dominated recent days.
+The yen, however, was up another quarter of a percent at 112.12 per dollar, a move towards the perceived security of Japan pointing to the growth in concerns around global political risks and the Trump presidency that has dominated recent days.

 The dollar was wobbling at the start of this week, a low wages number having quashed bets on a rise in U.S. interest rates in March and cooled expectations for the scale of monetary tightening this year.

 Over the last two days, however, that has all played second fiddle to France's presidential election race and question marks over further international financial support for Greece.
-The dollar index had its best day in a month on Tuesday and it was up another 0.3 percent in morning trade in Europe.
+The dollar index had its best day in a month on Tuesday and it was up another 0.3 percent in early deals in Europe on Wednesday.

 "The French political noise has brought the euro down and that has given the dollar a reprieve," said Gavin Friend, a strategist with National Australia Bank in London.